Expected value of sample information calculations for risk prediction model development: Context and Notations

 \subsection{Expected value of current information}

-The true NBs formulated in the previous section (equation \ref{trueNBs}) all depend on the true parameters $\eta$ and $\theta$, and their estimate expressed in \ref{estNBs}, after substituting $\eta$ by its empirical distribution, still depends on $\theta$.
-However, we do not know the true value of $\eta$ and $\theta$, and instead know about their likely values via $P(\eta, \theta | d)$.
+The true NBs formulated in the previous section (Equation \ref{trueNBs}) all depend on the true parameters $\eta$ and $\theta$.
+We do not know the true value of the parameters, and instead know about their likely values via their posterior distribution.
 One can compute the expected NB (ENB) of the three strategies with respect to this distribution as